-A minor in education at Principia College does not lead to teacher certification, and the course work included in an education minor does not typically transfer to other institutions that certify teachers in the United States.
-However, an education minor at Principia College does provide an introduction to the practice of teaching and the study of education.
+Students who do not pass state tests or internal assessments, or do not desire certification, may pursue one of three other options: an Educational Studies major, an Educational Studies minor, or a Teaching minor.
+The Educational Studies major and minor and the Teaching minor do not lead to teacher certification, and do not typically transfer to other institutions that certify teachers in the United States.
+However, these programs at Principia College do provide an introduction to the practice of teaching and the study of education.